 - Injuries - Be patient with yourself if you’re recovering from an injury.
 There are many ways to accommodate and support your practice with props and other modifications.
 Practice yoga today so that you may practice yoga tomorrow.

 Types of Yoga

 If your sport is seasonal or event-based, look for classes that support your recovery and rest during the season.
-In times of intense training, you might add something gentle and relaxing to support to your overall wellness.
+In times of intense training, you might add something gentle and relaxing to support to your overall wellness with yoga at the Village.
 Gentle Yoga is comprised of stretching, breath and movement to open up the body and can be a good option for someone with limited flexibility.
 Restorative Yoga encourages relaxation through supported poses with props for comfort.
 In Yin Yoga, the focus is on deep stretches targeting the fascia, tendons and other “plastic” tissues, and the poses are held for a longer period of time.
 Yoga Nidra is a yoga practice known as "Yogic Sleep" and there is no movement and students are guided into a deep level of relaxation allowing the mind to reach new heights.

 For athletes seeking a more challenging physical experience, there are many options.
 A Flow or Vinyasa Yoga class will move through series of poses linked by breath and may be fast (Power) or slow (Gentle).
 Generally the class will be designated as "slow flow" or by levels to indicate the level of difficulty.
 Hot Yoga is another popular style of yoga that many athletes enjoy, since the intense heat allows the muscles to feel more limber and flexible.
 Ashtanga Yoga develops strength, flexibility and discipline by linking breath with movement through a set series of poses.

 Whatever route you take, it’s always a smart idea to speak with the teacher before class begins.
 Offering insight into your training, background, and injuries will help you ensure the safest, most efficient route to a good experience.

 A few tips: